fka21/CNE_PFAR/README.md

 `misc/` - contains ancilliary files for the analysis.

-`annoforge/` - contains the AnnotationForge package constructed from the _M.opercularis_ genome.

 ### Order of scripts

 1. OrthoFinder2 was used to generate the species tree: